 - Smokers are more likely to develop type-2 diabetes even if they do not smoke every day.
 Diabetes can lead to blindness, heart disease, kidney failure, and amputations.

 - Female smokers have lower estrogen levels.
 This can cause thinning hair, dry skin, and memory problems.
-It can cause women to have a hard time getting pregnant and having a healthy baby, and can lead to early menopause.
+It can cause women to have a hard time getting pregnant and having a healthy baby and can lead to early menopause.

 Blood and Immune System:

 - Nicotine causes people to have a high white blood cell count.
 This signifies that your body is constantly fighting off damage caused by tobacco.
-Having a high white blood cell count for a long time increases risk for heart attacks, strokes, and cancer.
+Having a high white blood cell count for a long time increases the risk for heart attacks, strokes, and cancer.